RKEndToEnd/zycie_dla_siebie/wp-content/plugins/auxin-elements/README.txt

 == Changelog ==

+= Version 2.9.4 / (23.01.2022) =
+- [Fix]: An issue while creating a translation with Polylang plugin fixed.

 = Version 2.8.0 / (28.06.2021) =
 - [New]: Integrating "Ti Wishlist plugin" for better wishlist features in shops.